 To use QR codes, you need a mobile phone with a camera and Internet connectivity and a QR code reader.

 Most new smartphones today already have a built-in QR code reader, but if yours doesn’t it’s easy to find and download a free QR code scanning app by searching your mobile app store (type “qr code reader” into your app store’s search bar).
 There are loads of free QR code scanning applications (QR Code scanners) available for iOS and Android phones …

 (QR Code Apps)

 Download and install the app to your phone.
 A QR Code reader works like a phone camera.
-You simply launch the application and point the viewer at the QR code image.
-As soon as the reader detects the QR code, it should automatically perform the action encoded in the QR code image (e.g. send you to a website, play a video, deliver you a coupon code, etc…) …
+To use it, open the app and point your camera at the QR Code image until the scanner locks in.
+When the reader detects the QR code, it should automatically perform the action encoded in the QR code image (e.g. send you to a website, play a video, deliver you a coupon code, etc…) …

 (Scanning A QR Code)